utkarshlath/Image-Classifier/README.md

 ## Prerequisites
 This project has been written in Python 3.6.5.
 It should work with Python versions 3.* , Pytorch, PIL.
-To work or view the project it is recommended to use Jupyter Notebooks.
+To work on or view the project, it is recommended to use Jupyter Notebooks.
 The classifier.pth file contains the trained classifier, therefore it can be directly used to classify a flower on the terminal also.

 ## Basic File Information

 - **Image Classifier Project.ipynb:** Contains the Python code for the classifier developed on Jupyter Notebook.

 - **classifier.pth:** It is the finished classfier trained on a dataset of 102 flower species using GPU.
 It can be directly used for predicition purposes or can be retrained.
-Since it is a huge file I have compressed them into smaller files which can be extracted from classifier.rar.
+Since it is a huge file I have compressed them into multiple smaller files which can be extracted from classifier.rar.

 - **cat_to_name.json:** This JSON file is used to map the flower numbers and flower names.